The most advanced WordPress forms plugin. Go beyond contact forms with our drag and drop form builder for surveys, quizzes, and more.

-- Sync custom field values with Advanced Custom Fields (ACF).
+- Sync custom field values with ACF forms (Advanced Custom Fields).
 Now you can create ACF front-end forms to make managing your application faster.

 - Logged-in users can save and continue partial submissions.
 Whether it’s a basic email form or a long multi-paged registration form, users can save progress and pick up where they left off.

 - Graphs and charts for data visualization.
 Display statistics from a survey, poll, and questionnaire.
 Or graph data in a variety of ways.
 Whatever you choose, it will update as new data is submitted (great for weight tracking over time).